Gender at UCD

 Any queries or comments in relation to gender equality can be sent to firstname.lastname@example.org and will be considered by the Gender Equality Action Group.

 Show/hide contentOpenClose All

-The Gender Equality Action Group (including Athena SWAN) will be chaired by the UMT Sponsor, Professor Orla Feely, VP for Research, Innovation and Impact.
+The Gender Equality Action Group (including Athena SWAN) is co - chaired by Professor Colin Scott and Dr Emma Sokell.
 The Chair may appoint a Deputy Chair, to fulfil specific tasks including representation on the UMT Equality, Diversity and Inclusion Group.

 Terms of Reference

 - Lead on the progression of the University on gender initiatives such as membership of the Athena SWAN Charter;

 - Oversee the Implementation of UCD’s Gender Equality Action Plan (GEAP) and support project leads;

 - Conduct a gap analysis to identify areas for further consideration which are not covered by the GEAP but are necessary to respond to emerging policy changes on gender equality;